 How to Remove Wax From Your Carpet in 5 Minutes

-If you've accidentally knocked a candle to the floor or dropped a glob of hair-removal wax on your carpet, don't think that carpet is ruined forever!
-You can use this easy, foolproof method below to get rid of wax from your carpet hairs.
+If you've accidentally knocked a candle to the floor or dropped a glob of hair-removal wax on your carpet, don't worry—it isn't ruined forever!
+You can use the easy, foolproof method below to get rid of wax from your carpet fibers.

-I recently purchased a Brazilian bikini waxing kit, and clumsily dripped a big glob of wax on my bedroom carpet as I was trying to apply it to myself.
+I recently purchased a Brazilian bikini-waxing kit, and I clumsily dripped a big glob of wax on my bedroom carpet as I was trying to apply it to myself.
 I used the ironing method below, and it seriously saved my life (and my security deposit)!

 What You'll Need